Cops: Woman arrested in scheme to defraud Latinos

 An employee of a pro-bono legal services organization designed to help immigrants on Long Island has been arrested in connection with a scheme to defraud Latinos in the Town of Southampton, police said Wednesday.

-Police said Maria Sanchez-Dios, 39, of Southampton, was arrested Tuesday at Southampton Town police headquarters following an eight-month investigation.
+Police said Maria Sanchez-Dios, 39, of Southampton, was arrested Tuesday at Southampton Town police headquarters after an eight-month investigation.

-Police said in a news release Wednesday that Sanchez-Dios "would charge unsuspecting victims governmental fees that are not required" and also did not provide additional legal services "victims believed would be rendered" after those payments were made.
-Police said that when the company that employed Sanchez-Dios became aware of what was happening, officials there immediately contacted law enforcement.
+Police said in a news release Wednesday that Sanchez-Dios "would charge unsuspecting victims governmental fees" that were not required and did not provide additional legal services "victims believed would be rendered" after making those payments.
+Police said that when Sanchez-Dios' employer became aware of what was happening, company officials immediately contacted law enforcement.

-Investigators said that organization, Immigration Legal Services of Long Island Inc., located in Brentwood, was "instrumental" in uncovering the details of the scheme.
+Investigators said that organization, Immigration Legal Services of Long Island Inc. in Brentwood, was "instrumental" in uncovering the details of the scheme.

 An attorney for Immigration Legal Services said Sanchez-Dios was an assistant who worked out of the organization's satellite office at the Incarnation Lutheran Church in Bridgehampton.
 That attorney, Carlos Piovanetti, said Sanchez-Dios began work in 2016 and worked until Nov.
 30, 2018.